 How much protection you will actually need mainly depends on the kind of terrain you will be traversing.
 For rougher terrains, you would want to get water shoes with thicker and more durable outsoles.

-If the outsole is too thin, your feet will feel all the coarseness of the ground beneath.
+If the outsole is too thin, your feet will feel all the coarseness of the ground beneath while hiking or trail running.
 And if it isn’t durable, then the shoes obviously won’t serve you long.

 Aside from that, consider the amount of protection the upper provides for your feet.
 If it matters, go for a pair of shoes whose uppers don’t have any perforations in them that would expose your skin to pointy rocks or whatnot.